 Here's a link to some sample raceScore input that you can copy and paste into your own Google Sheet where you have installed raceScore.
-Paste the sample data into your spreadsheet's Sheet1 and click on the raceScore app (under Extensions).
-In the sample, the Google Sheet (sometimes called a "Tab") named Sheet1 contains the finish input data used to generate the Google Sheet named Results.
+Paste the sample data into your spreadsheet's Sheet1 and click on the raceScore app (under the Extensions menu item).
+In the sample, the Google Sheet (sometimes called a Tab) named "Sheet1" contains the finish input data used to generate the Google Sheet named "Results".
 Other Google Sheets in the sample contain examples of the different scoring parameters which can be used to override default values.
-Just copy the example data into your spreadsheet's Sheet1 before running raceScore.

 Occasionally sailScore may return duplicate results or fail to return a Results sheet.
 With any unexpected behavior try:

 Deleting the Results sheet (if it exists),